 It means SugarCRM is far from automated, just like it reportedly is on the front end too.
 Sales managers have commented that the email campaign tool can be tricky to use and still relies on a decent amount of manual input.

-Customisable dashboards is something which users of SugarCRM seem to rate highly.
+Customisable dashboards are something SugarCRM users seem to rate highly.
 As they do the campaign and report setup wizards.
-These features regularly get mentioned in user reviews, alongside the ability to link-up with several email providers.
+These features regularly get mentioned in user reviews, alongside the ability to link up with several email providers.

-HubSpot CRM blows this integration out of the water, however, if you use HubSpot Marketing given that it seamlessly integrates and Contact Profiles automatically update in light of user behaviour outside of sales.
+HubSpot CRM blows this integration out of the water, however, if you use the HubSpot Marketing Hub - with its seamless integration and automatic updating of Contact Profiles in light of user behaviour outside of sales.

 In terms of features, both options include all the wealth features your sales personnel are likely to need.
 Lead scoring and segmentation, SMS marketing, predictive analytics, split testing, web activity tracking… everything you’d want as a minimum is in there.

 Hopefully, you won’t just take my word for it, but you will be interested in seeing what users of both platforms have to say about them.

 Finances Online gave HubSpot their Expert’s Choice Award for 2020 when comparing the different online sales tools which are out there on the market.
 The HubSpot CRM has earned a score of 9.0/10 on this trusted site with users being 99% satisfied.
 On Software Advice, the CRM platform is rated at 4.51/5.